 In provinces other than Quebec, the federal government is responsible

 Within the federal government, implementing the IRPA is the responsibility of the Minister of Immigration, Refugees and Citizenship and the Minister of Public Safety and Emergency Preparedness.
-By default, the Minister of Immigration, Refugees and Citizenship is responsible for administering the IRPA where no other administrator is identified.11
+By default, the Minister of Immigration, Refugees and Citizenship is responsible for administering the IRPA where no other administrator is identified.12

 The Minister of Public Safety and Emergency Preparedness is responsible for the following:

-The Department of Employment and Social Development and the Minister of Justice also have limited roles, the former in relation to assessing the labour market impact of immigration and the latter in relation to special advocates who protect the interests of non citizens subject to a security certificate.
+The Department of Employment and Social Development and the Minister of Justice also have limited roles, the former in relation to assessing the labour market impact of immigration and the latter in relation to special advocates who protect the interests of non‑citizens subject to a security certificate.

 The IRPA is the main statute governing immigration policy, setting out the broad strokes of who should be admitted to Canada for what purposes, the recourse available to those unauthorized to stay and how unsuccessful applicants are to be removed.
 The IRPA establishes three broad categories of permanent residents: family class, economic class and those admitted on a humanitarian basis.
 It also establishes the requirements for visitors and provides for work and study permits for temporary stays.

 A few examples help underscore the importance of the regulations as a policy instrument.
 Sections 78 to 83 of the regulations lay out the selection grid for federal skilled workers, an economic class of immigration.
-These sections explain how points are allocated for the applicants’ education, language skills, experience, age, arranged employment or adaptability.15 Section 12.1 of the regulations lists claims, applications and requests that require the submission of biometric information (photograph and fingerprints), while section 12.3 sets out the procedure for collecting this information.16
+These sections explain how points are allocated for the applicants' education, language skills, experience, age, arranged employment or adaptability.20 Section 12.1 of the regulations lists claims, applications and requests that require the submission of biometric information (photograph and digital fingerprints), while section 12.3 sets out the procedure for collecting this information.21

 Certain immigration regulations are subject to parliamentary scrutiny.
 Specifically, all proposed regulations made pursuant to the following aspects of the IRPA must be tabled in the Senate and the House of Commons and referred by each house to the appropriate committee of that house:

 When it was passed into law, the IRPA authorized the Minister of Immigration, Refugees and Citizenship to issue Ministerial Instructions to immigration officers.
-The visibility and importance of this tool for managing immigration applications increased in 2008, following legislative amendments.20
+The visibility and importance of this tool for managing immigration applications increased in 2008, following legislative amendments.25

 Ministerial Instructions are not statutory instruments and are therefore not subject to the same consultation and publication requirements as regulations.
 Making administrative changes through Ministerial Instructions is much faster than through legislation or regulations, thus giving the Minister and IRCC greater flexibility to implement multi-year Immigration Levels Plans.